Opioids

 If you, or another person, are experiencing an opioid overdose or a serious side effect, call triple zero (000) immediately and ask for an ambulance.

-There are other factors that may limit your use of opioids — for example, if you drink alcohol or take other medicines that can cause drowsiness.
+There are other factors that may limit your use of opioids — for example, if you drink alcohol or take other medicines that can cause drowsiness, such as sedatives.
+If these apply to you, you have a much higher risk of side effects from opioid medicines.

-Speak to your doctor or pharmacist before taking your opioid with other medications (prescribed or non-prescribed).
+Speak to your doctor or pharmacist before taking your opioid with other medicines (prescribed or non-prescribed).
 Never share your opioids with anyone, or take opioids that have been prescribed for someone else.

 Does stopping opioids cause withdrawal symptoms?

-If you have been taking an opioid medicine regularly, for more than a couple of weeks, you can experience temporary withdrawal symptoms if you stop them abruptly.
-Withdrawal symptoms can include:
+If you have been taking an opioid medicine regularly (for more than a few weeks) you may experience temporary withdrawal symptoms if you stop them suddenly.

 - nausea, diarrhoea or abdominal cramps